• Offers a complete solution for offline and online data collection in a single platform.

 • Online deployments: Discover network topology, routing information, operational state, and traffic statistics using Simple Network Management Protocol (SNMP) and command-line interface (CLI) commands.
 Interfaces to round robin database tool (RRDtool) and other third-party management systems, including Alcatel-Lucent Service Aware Manager (SAM), are also available.

-• Integrated offline and online deployments: Gather data available only through configuration files, such as explicit-path link state packets, in combination with online discovery and collection.
+• Integrated offline and online deployments: Gather data available only through configuration files, such as explicit-path label switched paths (LSPs), in combination with online discovery and collection.

 • Flow collection: Receive detailed traffic information for peering analysis and costing exercises.